 Agents wondering how to find the top insurance companies to sell will invariably have to find a quoting tool.
 There are quite a few quoting tools out there; Craig Ritter’s IMO RitterIM offers a free one.
 Agents can sign up for their quoting tool and find quotes, not only for Final Expense and Medicare Supplements, but Part D prescription plans and Medicare Advantage plans as well.

 After getting access to the most competitive insurance companies, take a moment to study the underwriting guides and applications accessible via Craig’s quoting tool.
 Compare the listed ratable or declinable conditions on the applications to see what is accepted by some companies but not by others.

 Look at the cut-off dates for the questions; some companies may ask if the consumer has had a condition within the last two years as opposed to the last five years.

-Before you start prospecting for leads, you'll need to put a process in place for tracking details about your prospects, such as personal information and health conditions, where they are in the sales cycle, when you last contacted them, and other records.
-You can use an Excel spreadsheet or Open Office, a free database program, to make your own reports, but most agents prefer a customer relationship management (CRM) tool that's already set up to collect and organize various fields of information about each prospect or client.
+Before you start prospecting for leads, you’ll need to put a process in place for tracking details about your prospects.
+This includes personal information and health conditions, where they are in the sales cycle when you last contacted them, and other records.
+You can use an Excel spreadsheet or Open Office, a free database program, to make your own reports, but most agents prefer a customer relationship management (CRM) tool that’s already set up to collect and organize various fields of information about each prospect or client.
 Some popular CRM options are Zoho, Radius, and Salesforce.
-A simple search for "CRM" will show countless other options.
+A simple search for “CRM” will show countless other options.